scalable-web-systems/kubernetes-design/README.md

 ## Caching

 Caching is a way to speed up retrieval of frequently or commonly accessed data.
 This means storing data in something like Redis that helps retrieve data very quickly.
+The reason this is possible is the data is stored in memory instead of a storage device like a disk(which is slower than in memory).
+In memory storage also means it is volatile which means it does not have ACID compliance.

 ### Advantages of Caching
 - Reduce network calls
-- Reduce recomputations
+- Reduce Recomputations
-- Reduce DB load
+- Reduce Database load

 ### Caching Policies